solo-io/workshops/istio-basics/05-control-traffic.md

 cat labs/05/purchase-history-v2.yaml
 ```

-The main change is the `purchase-history-v2` deployment name  and the `version:v2` labels, along with the `fake-service:v2` image and the newly added `EXTERNAL_SERVICE_URL` environment variable:
+The main change is the `purchase-history-v2` deployment name  and the `version:v2` labels, along with the `fake-service:v2` image and the newly added `EXTERNAL_SERVICE_URL` environment variable.
+The `purchase-history-v2` pod establishes the connection to the external service at startup time and obtain a random response from the external service when clients call the v2 of the `purchase-history` service.

 ```
 apiVersion: apps/v1